prasannavl/LiquidState/README.md

 2. **AwaitableStateMachine** - Logically synchronous, but accepts Task and async methods and can be awaited.
 Thread-safe.
 3. **AsyncStateMachine** - Fully asynchronous, thread-safe and is queued by default.

 ######Why LiquidState:

 - Fully supports async/await methods everywhere => `OnEntry`, `OnExit`, during trigger, and even trigger conditions.
-- Builds a linked object graph internally during configuration making it a much faster and more efficient implementation.
+- Builds a linked object graph internally during configuration making it a much faster and more efficient implementation than regular dictionary based implementations.
 - MoveToState, to move freely between states, without triggers.

-######Why Stateless:

-- Has hierarchal states.
-- Supports dynamic states.

-**Note:**
-I personally think switching states dynamically should never be the job of the machine.
-It should be a part of your domain logic, or better yet write a facade for the statemachine, making the intent very clear.

 **Banchmarks**